wd-bootcamp/web-exercises/sessions/recap-project-6-NEW/diy-hub/user-stories/0_database-connection.md

 -   [ ] Connect the "diy-hub" database to your app by using connect.js from previous projects and provide the MongoDB_URI in ".env.local" file
 -   [ ] Define the Mongoose Schema for projects in db/models/Project.js with the fields mentioned above
 -   [ ] Create the API endpoint "api/projects"
--   [ ] Connect to API endpoint "api/projects" to read the data from the database
 -   [ ] Implement error handling for database connection issues